 Personally, I think you should first focus on having a sound budget.
 Once you feel, you have your budget in control, you should focus on growing your income.
 But both are important.
 Do not consider your expenses at a perfect level.
 There is always something you can do to improve your budget.
 And do not consider your income at its peak.
 It is also unlikely to be true.

-What do you think ?
-What do you focus on ?
-You prefer growing your income or reducing your spending ?
+What do you think?
+What do you focus on?
+Do you prefer growing your income or reducing your spending?